Million Dollar Listing

 Million Dollar Listing is an American reality television series franchise on the Bravo network.
 Each show chronicles the professional and personal lives of real estate agents based in a major American city as they sell high-end properties, giving viewers an inside look at the world of high-priced real estate.

 The franchise began with the show Million Dollar Listing Los Angeles (originally Million Dollar Listing), which debuted on August 29, 2006.
 That series has since aired 14 seasons.

-The success of the Los Angeles based version of the show spawned three other shows in the same franchise:
+The success of the Los Angeles based version of the show spawned several spin-offs and international editions: